-No specific guidance document exist for the moment.
+No specific guidance document exists for the moment.
 Currently, there are documents which include proposals on the criteria for evaluation and authorisation of plant protection products containing micro-organisms.
 These documents cover both the regulatory aspects that must be included in the directive adaptation and the technical guidance.
 The data requirements in Annex II Band IIIB were published in the O.J.
 20 June 2001 (L164 page 1).
-The Council directive establishing Annex IVB on microbials PPP SANCO/108/2002 was prepared and a question was sent to SCP early 2002.
-An opinion is expected early 2003.
+The Council directive establishing Annex VIB on microbials PPP SANCO/108/2002 was prepared and a question was sent to SCP.
+This Committee has advised that the draft working document to establish Uniform Principles for micro-organisms as plant protection products needs to be revised to provide more detail on the nature of the data required for risk assessment (Opinion of the SCP on the Document SANCO 108/2002 adopted on 30 January 2003).
+In particular, these include the identity of the micro-organisms, analytical tests procedures, defining environmental damage, identification of non-target organisms in test systems and toxicological issues related to adverse effects on human and animal health from metabolites, toxins and adjuvants.